BEF-BEF/Jerma/README.md

 URL: https://www.youtube.com/watch?v=6MEYUy91Y90&t=11141s
 ```

-## look at faster-whisper installation documentation if you want to transcribe new videos.
+## complete faster-whisper installation documentation if you want to transcribe new videos

 You will need to get a youtube api key and cookies.txt in secrets.